carloslab-ai/carloslab-ai.github.io/docs/about.md

 I've just started developing this game recently.
 This time, my team consists of only one person.
 Yup, you didn't mishear, it's just me alone developing this game.
 So I am both a designer, an artist, a marketer, and a developer. 🤣

 ### Gameplay
-Currently, I have no ideas about gameplay of it.
-So I will start with making basic features of an Multiplayer RPG first, such as Combat, Abilities, AI, Multiplayer, etc. It's all just the beginning.
+Currently, I have no ideas about the gameplay of this game.
+Will it be a VR game or a traditional game?
+I have no answers for these questions right now.
+So, I will start with making basic features of an Multiplayer RPG first, such as Combat, Abilities, AI, Multiplayer, etc. It's all just the beginning.

 ### FAQ